vforvarun/AWS-SA-PRO-PREP/Chapter 2 - Network.md

               - If E1=0 and E2=1, then E1%=0 and E2%=100
               - If E1=11 and E2=10, then E1%=52.3 and E2%=47.6
             - Used for Blue/Green deployments
+        - CloudFront
+          - Distributed content delivery service for simple static asset caching up to 4k live and on-demand video streaming
+          - Pre-requisites
+            - How to create CloudFront distribution
+            - Understand Edge location concept
+          - Integrated with Amazon Certificate Manager and supports SNI (Server Name Identification)
+          - SSL, TLS and SNI
+            - SSL and TLS:
+              - 1995: SSL v2 was the first public release of SSL by Netscape
+              - 1996: SSL v3 released to fix some security design flaws.
+              - 1999: TLS v1.0 with SSL backwards
+              - 2004: SSL v3 considered insecure due to POODLE attack vulnerability
+              - 2005: TLS v1.1
+              - 2008: TLS v1.2
+              - Present: TLS 1.3 currently in working draft specification
+            - Default CloudFront SSL certificate can be used, but if custom domain  is being used to serve the data then we need to use a custom certificate.
+              - This certificate can be generated using the AWS Certificate Manger or it can be purchased from a 3rd Party vendor and uploaded to IAM.
+              - A wild card certificate is good for any of the sub-domains.
+For eg., \*.example.com is good for www.example.com or cdn.example.com
+              - There is one problem with this approach.
+                - One of SSL's main functions is to guarantee that the website is legitimate.
+                - It does it by making sure that the domain name of the server matches with the cert otherwise a warning is displayed in the browser.
+                - CloudFront is a shared service, the host machines behind CloudFront will be serving up all sorts of content and SSL certificates.
+There are two ways to get around this issue.
+                    - Pay for a dedicated IP address for each edge location.
+This dedicated IP address would serve up the required content using the certificate that has been applied.
+                    - Server Name Identification (SNI) allows the client to specify which host it is trying to connect to and the server can present multiple certificates on the same IP address.
+So, the client is asking for the correct certificate and the server CloudFront in this case is presenting it.
+One downside of using SNI is that a few old browsers don't support it.
+                - Security Policy
+                    - Specify what SSL or TLS versions CloudFront supports.